 Map of famous Rome fountains and unmissable, lesser known ones

 Trevi Fountain -Fontana di Trevi, the most famous fountain in Rome

-An obvious choice maybe, but if you are interested in Rome fountains you simply must see Fontana di Trevi, the most famous of all!
+An obvious choice to top a list of the most famous fountains in Rome, but if you are interested in Rome fountains you must see Fontana di Trevi, the Trevi Fountain, the most famous Rome fountain of all!

 The fountain is in a small piazza (Piazza della Fontana di Trevi) and is stunning.

 Massive and elaborate, the fountain dominates the small square and the visual impact is made stronger by the surprise element.

 You can only get to the square on foot and you get there via small, meandering alleys that suddenly stop to reveal the view of the fountain!

 This, plus the crashing sound of the water, makes this corner of Rome one of the most impressive and rightly famous.